sam-as/Dengue-Dashboard-Models/README.md

      - `Year`, `Month`: Temporal identifiers

 2. **Upload Instructions**:
-   - Drag-and-drop or select your Excel file in the dashboard.
+   - Drag and drop or select your Excel file in the dashboard.
    - Select additional variables (yearly averages, seasons, year) if desired.
    - Choose model type: **Log-linear (OLS)** or **Poisson**.

 ---

-## 🧠 Model Structure
+## Model Structure

-### ✅ Variables:
+### Variables:

 - All combinations of:
   - `Temperature_lag1`, `Temperature_lag2`, `Temperature_lag3`